InMobi/InMobiAPIMonetizationLibrary-Java/README.md

 		//example to load a banner ad
 		Banner banner = new Banner();

-		ArrayList<BannerResponse> ads = banner.loadSyncRequest(request); // by default only 1 ad will be served, or 0 if a request has invalid parameters, or a no-fill happens.
+		ArrayList<BannerResponse> ads = banner.loadRequest(request); // by default only 1 ad will be served, or 0 if a request has invalid parameters, or a no-fill happens.

 		for(BannerResponse b : ads) {
 			//iterate through the banner response object